a11delavar/lit/packages/KeyPath/README.md

 A set of type-safe utilities for working with objects and their properties with support for array members.

-- `getKeyPath` - A type-safe function to get a key-path.
+- `KeyPath.get` - A type-safe function to get a key-path.
-- `getValueByKeyPath` - A function to extract the value by a given key-path.
+- `KeyPath.getValue` - A function to extract the value by a given key-path.
-- `setValueByKeyPath` - A function to set the value by a given key-path.
+- `KeyPath.setValue` - A function to set the value by a given key-path.

 ```ts
 const customer = {